Mauricie8/Employee-Turnover-Prediction/README.md

 - Train and evaluate Logistic Regression Classifier
 - Train and evaluate Random Forest Classifier
 - Train and evaluate Deep Learning Model
----

-### Models Used:
+## Models Used
 - Logistic Regression (LR)
 - Random Forest Classifier (RFC)
 - Deep Learning Model (DL)

----

-### Data Sourcing
+## Data Sourcing
 The dataset used in this project is a cleaned version of information extracted from human resources department.
 This processed data was prepared for building the predictive model.

----

-### Data Transformation/Cleaning
+## Data Transformation/Cleaning
 The data was previously cleaned with a first ETL process, the only and last changes produced to it were:
-1) Replace 'Attritition' and 'overtime' column with integers.
+1) To replace 'Attritition' and 'overtime' column with integers.
-2) Remove unnecessary columns such as 'EmployeeCount', 'Over18' and 'Standardhours'.
+2) To remove unnecessary columns such as 'EmployeeCount', 'Over18' and 'Standardhours'.
-3) Scale categorical features such as 'BusinessTravel', 'Department', 'EducationField', 'Gender', 'JobRole' and 'MaritalStatus'.
+3) To scale categorical features such as 'BusinessTravel', 'Department', 'EducationField', 'Gender', 'JobRole' and 'MaritalStatus'.

----

-### Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)

----
+In this step, the principal objective was to:
+- To visualize correlations between all features to find some tends.
+- To compare dependent value with less correlated independent value.
+- To graph and understand other correlations in values.

-### Data Modeling
+## Data Modeling

----
-### Conclusions and Recommendations
+## Conclusions and Recommendations